Kautenja/UIBankPayoutFlow/README.md

-# UIStripeCustomPayoutFlow
+# UIBankPayoutFlow

-this iOS framework delivers a concise flow for setting up payout information for a custom seller account on [Stripe][]
+this iOS framework delivers a concise flow for setting up payout information.
+It was originally designed to be fully compatible with [Stripe][], but has been since generalized to fit a broader audience.

 [Stripe]: https://stripe.com